 - Submit your Presentation Proposal

 A limited amount of travel assistance will be available through the regional ERME Centers.
 Please note that in order to be eligible, recipients of ERME travel assistance must register for and attend the entire conference (and stay at the host hotel).
-Expenses will be reimbursed upon submission of evidence of participation in the entire conference, a travel expense report and appropriate receipts, including a hotel receipt.
+Expenses will be reimbursed upon submission of evidence of participation in the entire conference, a travel expense report and appropriate receipts, including a hotel receipt from the host hotel.

 We strongly encourage early career agricultural educators to consider attending this professional development conference.
 Please contact your regional ERME Center for availability and additional details and information.